 In the years before global warming, Wellesley, Massachusetts, my hometown, was typically encased in sub-freezing degree temperatures by Christmas vacation.
 This made outdoor skating a tangible reality for us during our formative years.
 Accordingly, a pack of us would traipse down Radcliffe Road’s vertical hill and head toward the outdoor rink at nearby Wellesley High School.
 There, we would join a Congress-sized assortment of boys and girls from aged 8 to 18, all eager to play street hockey.

 For four generations of Wellesley kids, the outdoor rink at Wellesley High turned out to be a godsend.
 Such local natives as Glenn and Craig Patrick, who both later played in the NHL, had spent hundreds of hours playing on the bumpy service adjacent to Seaver Street.
 While we sampled other playing surfaces – from Morses Pond to Lake Waban to Dana Hall School’s circular rock-lined pool – our dream had always been to have a place to skate closer to where we lived.
-After all, kids were allowed to be more resourceful and independent then.
+Kids were allowed to be more resourceful and independent then.
 Thus, we never even thought to ask our parents for rides to places a couple of miles away, and so, we would habitually trudge through both slush and snow to reach our icy destinations.

 The next day, when I then observed one of my neighborhood buddies gallivanting up our street, heading for Brook Street, with a hockey stick and skates dangling from the blade end of his stick, I stood along our property in wonder.
 At that instant, I recognized that when you stopped believing in reality, it just doesn’t go away.
 I accosted him the next day and inquired if he had found “something.”

-Of course, when one our own discovered the aforementioned hidden pond situated a half-a-mile from our houses, it became instant headline news on our street.
-We soon learned that as part of the Fuller Brook estuary there was a small deposit of water, whose cigar-shaped size was a bit longer than the length of a football field.
+Of course, when one of our own had discovered the aforementioned hidden pond situated a half-a-mile from our houses, it became instant headline news on our street.
+We soon learned that as part of the Fuller Brook inlet there was a small deposit of water, whose cigar-shaped size was a bit longer than the length of a football field.
 Situated behind Fuller Brook Road, the “pond” was named for the family that owned it – Knowles.

 To get to Knowles Pond, you walked eight houses down from the corner of Brook Street and Fuller Brook.
 You would then have to cut through one of the neighbor’s yards to reach the pond at the bottom of an elongated hill.
-Concealed amidst five acres of woods, we learned that the Knowles family “welcomed neighbor visitors” skating on their natural ice surface “once it was safe enough for children to use.”
+Concealed amidst five acres of woods, we learned that the Knowles family “welcomed neighbor visitors” skating on their natural ice surface once it was safe enough for children to use.

 When I timidly walked down Fuller Brook to the “cut through” yard for the pond the first time, an affable young mother greeted me with a smile.
 “Yes, Son, this is how you get to Knowles Pond!
 You may walk through our property anytime to do so!”